MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-3-upgrade.md

 ## Spark 3 API changes and deprecations

-Review the official [Apache Spark 3 Migration Guide](https://spark.apache.org/docs/3.1.2/core-migration-guide.html), it covers all API changes in detail.
+Review the official [Apache Spark 3 Migration Guide](https://spark.apache.org/docs/3.1.2/core-migration-guide.html), which covers all API changes in detail.

 Some captured highlights are: